Leadership

 The Legislative Committee tracks proposed legislation during the legislative session and provides status updates to the Board.

-Chair: Lisa Norris and Cheree Bontrager
+Chair: Cheree Bontrager, Co-Chair: Lisa Norris

 Programs Committee